ImPACT country reviews for cancer therapy in the Asia Pacific

 Project Details

-One of the main challenges countries face in successfully tackling their cancer burden is the ability to formulate realistic and robust cancer control strategies and plans, in conjunction with available resources.
-In close cooperation with the World Health Organization, IARC and other partners, the International Atomic Energy Agency (IAEA) and its Programme of Action for Cancer Therapy (PACT) support countries in the development of cancer control plans that reflect a comprehensive approach to strengthen cancer care and control at the national level.
+One of the main challenges countries face in successfully tackling their cancer burden is the ability to formulate realistic and robust cancer control strategies and plans which allow these interventions to be strengthened in harmony, in conjunction with wise use of available resources.
+In close cooperation with the World Health Organization, IARC and other partners, the International Atomic Energy Agency (IAEA) and its Programme of Action for Cancer Therapy (PACT), support countries to safely and effectively develop multiple elements of health systems to reduce, avoid and manage the burden of cancer.

 Researchers